 Tooltip

 A "tooltip" is a non-modal (or non-blocking) overlay containing text-only content that provides supplemental information about an existing UI control.
-It is hidden by default, and becomes available on hover or focus of the control it describes.
-Sarah M. Higley came up with this definition for what a tooltip is in her article Tooltips in the time of WCAG 2.1, and its better than anything I could write, so I hope she doesn't mind me stealing it.
+It is hidden by default and becomes available on hover or focus of the control it describes.
+Sarah M. Higley came up with this definition for what a tooltip is in her article Tooltips in the time of WCAG 2.1, and it's better than anything we could write, so we hope she doesn't mind me stealing it.

 JavaScript tooltips